emberjs/data/guides/drafts/incremental-adoption-guide.md

 ## Step 1: Upgrade to EmberData 4.12.x

 This version of EmberData is the first version that supports the new APIs.
-It also a LTS version, so you can stay on it for a while.
+It is also a LTS version, so you can stay on it for a while.
 You can refer the [EmberData Compatibility table](https://github.com/emberjs/data/blob/main/README.md#compatibility) to see which version of EmberData is compatible with your Ember version.

 ## Step 2: Add `Store` service to your application

-You would need to create you own store service.
-Before it was automatically injected by Ember Data.
+You will need to create your own store service.
+Before, a store service was automatically injected by EmberData.
 Here is how you do it:

 ```ts